When talking about colonization in Africa, it is common to hear that Ethiopia and Liberia were never colonized by any of the European superpowers.

 The American Society for Colonization of Free People of Color of the United States (known simply as the American Colonization Society, ACS) created the Cape Mesurado Colony on the Grain Coast on 15 December 1821.
 This was further expanded into the Colony of Liberia on 15 August 1824.
 This colony was created for expatriated people of color (also known as non-whites).

-Liberia received partial independence in 1839 through a commonwealth declaration, however it wasn’t until 26 July 1847 did Liberia attain liberty.
-During the wave of Imperialism (or ‘scramble for Africa’ as some call it) in the 1880s which saw various European states attempt to colonize Africa, Liberia was ignored because it was still seen as a United States colony.
+Liberia received partial independence in 1839 through a commonwealth declaration, however, it wasn’t until the 26th of July, 1847, that Liberia did indeed attain liberty.
+During the era of colonization (or ‘scramble for Africa’ as some call it) in the 1880s which saw various European states attempt to colonize Africa, Liberia was ignored because it was still seen as a United States colony.

 Some years later, Italy tried to capture the region but failed woefully due to undermining the smartness of the Ethiopians who had successfully learned how to protect their land.